 How to Get Your Creativity Back with The Artist's Way

 I reference The Artist's Way often, so I thought I ought to give you a little context.
 The Artist's Way is a 12-week self-guided transformation in the form of a book by Julia Cameron.

 Each chapter is a week with a theme such as "Recovering a Sense of Identity."

-Each week has several evocative tasks to try (you could even call them "experiments!").
+There are several evocative tasks to try each week (you could even call them "experiments!").
 The tasks can be fun, such as listing favorite childhood treats and then eating one.
 They can also be challenging, such as processing painful memories of being criticized.

 You also use 2 tools throughout the journey: Morning Pages and Artist Dates.

 You purposefully don't read them until the end of the process.
-Then you go back and look for patterns in what you say day in and day out.
-This reveals all kinds of insights about what you want and where you are stuck.
+At about week 8, you start reading your pages and highlight insights and patterns.
+This reveals so much what you want and where you are stuck.

 These dates foster playfulness and connection to your inner artist, who is, of course, a child.
 They can be simple as looking for treasure at the thrift shop or taking a walk in a quiet forest.
 They also foster the independence and boundary-setting necessary for you to develop your art.